-What forms need to be completed?
+What forms need be completed?

-You, your doctors and employer may need to complete some of the following forms we'll send you:
+You, your doctors and your employer may need to complete some of the following forms:

-- Claim form (Completed by you) - Tax File Number (TFN) Declaration (Completed by you) - Two Treating Doctors Reports (Completed by your treating doctors), and - Employer Statement (Completed by your employer).
+- Claim form (Completed by you) - Tax File Number (TFN) Declaration (Completed by you) Two Treating Doctors Reports (Completed by your treating doctors), and - Employer Statement (Completed by your employer).
+If your employer is unable or unwilling to provide this, we may request additional information from you about your employment in order to assess your claim. - Some of the above information can be provided over the phone.